belgort-clark/ctec-121-problem-set-15/problem-1/problem-1.md

 ## Let's Play a Game of Name the Captial

+- Fill in your name at the top of the program.
+- You MUST comment your code.

 Write a program that creates a dictionary containing the U.S. states as keys and their capitals as values.

 The program should then randomly quiz a user by displaying the name of a state and asking the user to enter the state's capital.